unknown-cstdio/iceball/README.md

 # Iceball

-A modification of snowflake that works as standalone proxy hosted in spot vm.
+A fork of snowflake that works as standalone proxy hosted in spot vm.

 ### Structure of this Repository